 Below are the most popular real estate online banner types and formats:

-- Static banners are the classic square banners or ads that you can spot around web content, and they are everywhere.
+- Static banners are the classic square banners or ads that you can spot around web content.

 - Animated banners are ads that contain animated elements that move across the screen.
 Use our HTML5 editor to make banner ads move, fade, blur, and slide without any coding and technical skills.